 - Liver, white, and tan

 You can also find roan colors, including blue, orange, liver, lemon, blue roan and tan, and liver roan and tan.
+It’s not uncommon for Cocker Spaniels to have coats that are spotted.

 Show ring Cocker spaniels have floor-length, silky coats that take a lot of work to keep them tangle-free and gloriously glossy.
 So, most people who have a Cocker as a family pet like to take their dog to a groomer for a short cut all over, known as a puppy cut.